tsmtzs/pieceForSmartphoneOrchestra/SOFTWARE-SETUP-GUIDE.md

 git clone ???
 ```

 to download the `pieceForSmartphoneOrchestra` repository.
-Now, change directory
+Change directory
 to `pieceForSmartphoneOrchestra`

 ```bash